Piotrkowsky, Isaak, Piotrkowska, Rebekka & Sigmund Piotrkowsky (Piotrkowska)

 On October 26, 1938 the ‘Reichsführer-SS’ and Chef der Deutschen Polizei, Heinrich Himmler decreed an immediate ban of residence for all those Jews of Polish origin in Germany who had been residents for more than five years and had been declared as “persons without nationality” in a further declaration just before.

 While the Gestapo had instigated the deportation in lieu of the Foreign Office and coordinated the single measures the actual proceedings were task of the Schutzpolizei.
 In the days to follow 18 000 so-called Ostjuden (Eastern Jews) against whom Nazi propaganda had worked for years, were arrested and taken to the Polish border.
 Besides the Piotrkowsky family also the young couple Cilly and Julius Cyter was deported from Göppingen to Poland.
-Julius Cyter’s memories are similar to those of Frieda Piotrkowsky.
+Julius Cyter’s memories are similar to those of Frieda Piotrkowska.
 He writes in September 1955: “During the night of October 27 to 28 1938 me and my wife were woken by the police in our apartment in Hauptstraße 11 in Göppingen and forced at gunpoint to go along.
 We were taken to the local prison.
 We were only allowed to take our identity documents.
 On the same day (October 28) at noon we were led under police supervision from the prison to the police station where we were given the deportation order of the Landrat in Göppingen dated on the same date.
 We had to confirm the reception on paper.
 We were taken in a joint transport with other arrested people to Stuttgart station and guarded by police in closed railroad cars deported to Bentschen (on the Polish border) where we were left to our fate.
 Cilly and Julius Cyter managed to flee from Poland to Argentina (Buenos Aires) in August 1939 and thus survived the Nazi times.
-Other members of the Göppingen Cyter /Zitter family who also were of Polish nationality said as being `stateless´, were not deported – something we cannot explain (see Stolperstein biography).”
+Other members of the Göppingen Cyter /Zitter family who also were of Polish nationality said as being `stateless´, were not deported – something we cannot explain.”

 Ghetto Litzmannstadt (Lodz)